 Studies have shown that a successful joint replacement partially depends upon the experience of the surgeon and the hospital.
 In one study, outcomes were better in people who had:

 ●A surgeon who performed more than six knee replacements each year

 ●Surgery performed in a hospital where more than 25 joint replacements were performed per year

 Better outcomes included better knee function and lower rates of complications after surgery.

 Blood clot — Having total knee replacement increases the risk of a blood clot forming in a vein (called a thrombosis).
-The most common place for a thrombosis to develop after knee surgery is in the deep veins of the leg (called a deep vein thrombosis).
+The most common place for a thrombosis to develop after knee surgery is in the deep veins of the leg (called a deep vein thrombosis [DVT]).
 Symptoms of a DVT include leg pain and swelling.
 Call your doctor's office if you are worried that you could have a DVT.
-(See "Patient information: Deep vein thrombosis (DVT) (Beyond the Basics)".)
+(See "Patient education: Deep vein thrombosis (DVT) (Beyond the Basics)".)

 Infection — Infection following knee replacement is a relatively uncommon but serious complication.
 Signs of infection include fever, chills, pain in the knee that gets worse suddenly, increasing redness, or swelling.
 Call your doctor's office if you are worried that you could have an infection.

 Wound infections are treated with antibiotics and occasionally by draining excess fluid from the joint.
 If an infection becomes deep or extensive, the prosthetic joint may need to be removed and reimplanted later, after the infection has cleared.
 (See "Patient education: Joint infection (Beyond the Basics)".)

 Stiffness — Occasionally, despite physical therapy, a patient’s knee may get stiff and may not bend or straighten properly.
 If this occurs, then the patient may return to the operating room in order to bend and/or straighten the knee under anesthesia.